YEAR 3 PROJECT - 2023/4

 For the module, a student will receive formative assessment/feedback in the following ways.

-During regular meetings with his/her project supervisor
+- During regular meetings with their project supervisor

-- During the mid-project review meeting with feedback from the examiner and supervisor.
+- Following the mid-project review meeting with feedback from the examiner and supervisor.

 - To provide an opportunity for the student to tackle a research and/or development problem, and to gain experience of the process of doing this, including experience in having to work independently on project-related activities, and experience of needing to produce a report and defend their work under viva-voce examination conditions.